Internet in Israel: Mobile Internet

 The three largest mobile phone carriers, Pelephone, Partner, and Cellcom, offer HSPDA service, typically 24 Mbit/s, over their respective 3G networks as well.
-Partner was the first provider to operate a consumer 4G (LTE) network, reaching a theoretical symmetrical speed of 100Mbit/s.
+Partner was the first provider to operate a consumer 4G (LTE) network, reaching a theoretical symmetrical speed of 100 Mbit/s.
 As of today, all major mobile carriers offer 4G LTE Advanced connectivity in the 1800 MHz and 2600 MHz frequencies, available in most populated regions in Israel, however these services are limited to about 20% of their maximum speeds since the Israeli Ministry of Communications has not completed allocating the full spectrum of the required frequencies.
 In September and October 2020, the three major carriers, plus Hot Mobile, received licenses and deployed their respective 5G networks.

 ISP interconnectivity

 Israel is connected abroad by three undersea cables: MedNautilus, owned by Telecom Italia, the Bezeq International Optical System, and Tamares Telecom's submarine cable.
 Domestic connectivity is provided by the Israel Internet eXchange (IIX), a central meeting point of the Internet Service Providers in Israel.

-As of 2021, three additional submarine cables are planned: two as part of Cinturion's Trans European Asia System (TEAS), connecting India, the Middle East and Europe; and one to connect Italy to India called Blue Raman, owned by Google and Telecom Italia.
+As of 2021, four additional submarine cables are planned: two as part of Cinturion's Trans European Asia System (TEAS), connecting India, the Middle East and Europe; and two by Google and Telecom Italia Sparkle: the Blue Submarine Cable System connecting Italy, France, Greece, and Israel, and the Raman Submarine Cable System connecting Jordan, Saudi Arabia, Djibouti, Oman and India.
+These projects are expected to be completed in 2024.
 The 160 tbps Quantum Cable will be added to the array of submarine communication cables that land in Israel, as part of the EuroAsia Interconnector.

 Internet service providers

 Due to competition laws, every DSL or cable Internet user has to pay separately to the infrastructure provider and to the Internet service provider (ISP).
 Infrastructure is provided by Bezeq (via dial-up and DSL) and Hot (cable Internet).
-All cellular companies (Pelephone, Partner, Cellcom and Mirs) provide wireless Internet infrastructure, and also serve as Internet service providers.
+All cellular companies (Pelephone, Partner, Cellcom and HOT Mobile) provide wireless Internet infrastructure, and also serve as Internet service providers.

 The three main Internet service providers are 012 Smile, 013 Netvision (including Internet Rimon) and Bezeq International.
 In 2006, the companies held market shares of 34, 33 and 30 percent, respectively, although these numbers include international phone calls.
 In all, as of August 2012, there were 43 companies with ISP licenses given by the Ministry of Communications.